pepeheavy/white-paper/README.md

-# white-paper
+# Pepe Heavyhash white-paper
 Pepeheavyhash is a unique narrative, bringing a fresh and inspiring character to the KRC-20 memecoin space.
+With the upcoming Kasplex protocol and KRC-20 Tokens, it’s time for Pepeheavyhash to set a new benchmark for memecoins on Kaspa.
+It’s a cat’s world, and we’re just living in it.
+Join the $PEPEH movement today and help us make the Kaspa ecosystem a fun and inclusive space for everyone!